Parramatta Grass (Sporobolus africanus).

 Pre-emergent Control.

-- Pre-emergent herbicides like Barricade and ProForce Onset 10GR are effective to prevent Parramatta Grass.
+- Pre-emergent herbicides like Barricade and ProForce Onset 10GR are effective against Rat’s Tail Grass.

 Post emergent Control.

-- The trials showed best results occur in the warmer months of the year.
+- Best results occur in warmer months at higher temperatures.

-- This did not achieve total control but it did successfully suppress it.
+- The trial did not achieve total control but it did suppress it.

 - Tribute Herbicide and MSMA are not currently registered for Rat’s Tail control.